 2020: Santiago David Rivera, University of British Columbia – Life-history traits and breeding strategies of tropical high elevation species in the Eastern Andes of Colombia

-2019: Greg Davies, Marsupialism, nesting biology, and spatial deployment in the Sungrebe Heliornis fulica (Aves: Gruiformes: Heliornithidae)
+2019: Greg Davies, Marsupialism, nesting biology, and spatial deployment in the Sungrebe Heliornis fulica (Aves: Gruiformes: Heliornithidae).
+You can read more about Greg’s work on our blog.

 2018: Sergio Chaparro-Herrera, Ecología y conservación del Gorrión-Montes Paisa (Atlapetes blancae) en el norte de Antioquia-Colombia